PolicarpoBatistaUliana/UEC/README.md

    * `cripfilespublickeys.py` to encrypt
    * `decripfilesprivkeys.py` to decrypt

 ---

-Let me know if you'd like to add a visual diagram or convert this section into a downloadable PDF.

----
 ### Examples of Large Binary File Encryption and Decryption in UEC Model